Protect Your Property Rights

 Different Types Of Title Insurance Policies

 There are two types of title insurance policies.
-As mentioned, the owner’s policy protects the homebuyer.
+As mentioned previously, the owner’s policy protects the homebuyer.
 A loan policy protects the lender.
-Most lenders usually require a loan policy when they issue you a loan.
-The loan policy is based usually on the dollar amount of your loan.
+Most lenders require a loan policy when they issue a loan.
+The loan policy is usually based on the dollar amount of the loan.
 It only protects the lender’s interests in the property should a problem with the title arise.
 It does not protect the buyer.
 The policy amount decreases each year and eventually disappears as the loan is paid off.
-An owner’s policy, usually issued in the amount of the real estate purchase, provides protection for as long as you or your heirs have an interest in the property.
+An owner’s policy, typically issued in the amount of the real estate purchase, provides protection for as long as you or your heirs have an interest in the property.